What are reasonable numbers for productivity pulse?

 Are you running RescueTime only at work?
 Or at work and home, or on your phone/tablet, etc.?

-Many people have many different contexts for the time they track which will cause the productivity pulse to have different patterns.
-We don't want to push the idea that people should have a score pegged to 100 all the time.
-Balance is critical.
+People have many different contexts for the time they track which will cause the Productivity Pulse to display different patterns.
+For example, if you only use RescueTime at work, you probably won't see streaming services lowering your score.
+If you track both your work and non-work time, you should expect to see more entertainment represented.
+We don't want to push the idea that people should have a score of nearly 100 all the time—balance is critical.

-So you could be running RescueTime on your work laptop, on a computer at home that you only use for personal reasons, on your phone, and on your Android Tablet.
-Your overall productivity pulse hovers around 58.
-But it rises and falls depending on the day or time of day.
+You might be running RescueTime on your work laptop, on a home computer that you only use for personal reasons, on your phone and on a tablet.
+Your overall Productivity Pulse may hover around 58, but you'll see that it rises and falls depending on the day or time of day.

 Are your activities well-covered by our default categorizations?

-If a number of categories are showing up as "uncategorized," and you don't categorize them, your productivity pulse will fall more towards the absolute middle of the scale (50).
+If a number of your activities are showing up as "uncategorized" and you don't categorize them, your productivity pulse will fall more towards the absolute middle of the scale (50).
+Please visit this page to see all your uncategorized activities.

 Are you customizing scores and categories?